-The Council's financial management arrangements do not conform with the requirements of the CiPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
-In line with the disclosure required by the Application Note to Delivering Good Governance in Local Government: A Framework (2010), it is noted that the Chief Executive is not a professionally qualified accountant but is considered suitably experienced and has access to advice and support from professionally qualified accountants.
+The Council's financial management arrangements do not conform with the requirements of the CIPFA Statement on the Chief Financial Officer in Local Government (2010).
+In line with the disclosure required by the Application Note to delivering Good Governance in Local Government: A Framework (2010), it is noted that the Chief Executive is not a professionally qualified accountant but is considered suitably experienced and has access to advice and support from professionally qualified accountants.